Best Synthetic Jackets for Thru-Hiking of 2023

 The Arc’teryx Proton LT Hoody is another jacket that gets top marks for breathability.
 This is a piece you can feel confident wearing on-trail and at camp.
 The jacket is built with Fortius Air 20 face fabric that balances air permeability and weather resistance and is packed with Coreloft Compact 80 insulation to keep you warm at camp.
 The Proton can stand up to light snow and dampness, and the slim fit is an ideal mid-layer. –Editors

 Materials and Features

 The Proton LT features Arc’teryx’s proprietary Fortius Air 20 face fabric, a breathable nylon-elastane blend that Arc’teryx says is 60 times more durable than the industry standard.
-The lining, meanwhile, is 100% nylon in the form of proprietary Dope Permeair 20.
-This isn’t a lightweight jacket, but it is warm: most of the garment is insulated with 80g/square meter Coreloft Compact polyester fill, the highest-destiny insulation on this list.
-We say most of the garment because the hood is filled with 60g/square meter Coreloft Compact instead (same as the Arc’teryx Atom LT above).
+The lining, meanwhile, is 100 percent nylon in the form of proprietary Dope Permeair 20.
+The body of the jacket is insulated with 80g/square meter Coreloft Compact polyester fill, while the hood is filled with 60g/square meter Coreloft Compact instead (same as the Arc’teryx Atom LT above).

 Pros: Durable face fabric; warm insulation; breathable; gusseted underarms and articulated elbows; roomy chest pocket.

 Cons: Heavy; expensive, short-staple insulation can de-loft relatively quickly.

 Patagonia Nano Puff Men’s | Women’s (Most Sustainable)